-The Wisconsin Deferred Compensation Program (WDC) is a supplemental retirement savings plan, regulated by Section 457 of the Internal Revenue Code (see ).
-Through the WDC plan you can invest a portion of your income for retirement either on a pre-tax or post-tax (Roth) basis or a combination of both.
-Participation in the plan is voluntary.
-You make the entire contribution; there is no employer match.
+The Wisconsin Deferred Compensation Program (WDC) is a supplemental retirement savings plan, regulated by Section 457 of the Internal Revenue Code.
+Through the WDC plan employees can invest a portion of their income for retirement either on a pre-tax or post-tax (Roth) basis or a combination of both.
+Participation in the plan is voluntary; employees make the entire contribution.
+There is no employer match.

-WDC is administered by the Department of Employee Trust Funds (ETF) through a third-party administrator, Great West Retirement Services.
+WDC is administered by the Department of Employee Trust Funds (ETF) through a third-party administrator, Empower Retirement.

-Once enrolled, you may change your contribution level or investments choices by contacting WDC directly.
+Once enrolled, employees may change their contribution level or investment choices by contacting WDC directly.

-WDC offers a wide range of investment options to meet your needs.
+WDC offers a wide range of investment options to meet.
 The investment options are divided into 4 tiers: